Cult Awareness Network: Jason Scott case

-In 1995, CAN, and two co-defendants were found guilty of negligence and conspiracy to violate the civil rights and religious liberties of Jason Scott, then a member of the Life Tabernacle Church, a small United Pentecostalist congregation in Bellevue, Washington.
+In 1995, CAN, and two co-defendants were found guilty of negligence and conspiracy to violate the civil rights and religious liberties of Jason Scott, then a member of the Life Tabernacle Church, a small United Pentecostal congregation in Bellevue, Washington.
 Rick Alan Ross was acquitted in the criminal trial.
 A CAN volunteer had referred Ross to Scott's mother, endorsing his ability as a deprogrammer.
 The mother thereupon retained Ross's services.
 In a civil trial, Ross was ordered to pay more than 3 million USD in damages; CAN, having referred Ross to Scott's mother, was ordered to pay a judgement of 1 million USD.
 The court found that CAN volunteers had routinely referred callers to deprogrammers.

 CAN appealed the decision but a three-judge panel of the 9th U.S. Circuit Court of Appeals upheld the award, two of the three judges finding against CAN, with the third judge dissenting.
 The full 9th Circuit court then voted against reconsidering the case.
 The U.S. Supreme Court rejected a final appeal by CAN in March 1999.

 Ross went into bankruptcy, but emerged in December 1996 when Scott reconciled with his mother and settled with Ross for five-thousand dollars and 200 hours of Ross's services "as an expert consultant and intervention specialist".
 Scott fired his attorney Kendrick Moxon the next day and retained long-time Church of Scientology opponent Graham Berry as his lawyer instead.

 After Scott fired Moxon, Moxon filed emergency motions in two states and alleged Scott had been influenced by supporters of CAN to hire Berry as his lawyer.
 "He's really been abused by CAN and disgustingly abused by this guy Berry", said Moxon in a statement in The Washington Post.
 Moxon, who had argued in the case that Ross and associates had hindered a competent adult's freedom to make his own religious decisions, immediately filed court papers seeking to rescind the settlement and appoint a guardian for Scott, whom he called "incapacitated".
 That effort failed.

 Scott stated that he felt he had been manipulated as part of the Church of Scientology's plan to destroy CAN.
 According to the Chicago Tribune, Scott and his relatives felt Moxon was not paying enough attention to Scott's financial judgment, and was instead focused on a "personal vendetta" against CAN.
+Moxon himself was a Scientologist and former official of the Church of Scientology.
 "Basically, Jason said he was tired of being the poster boy for the Scientologists.
 My son has never been a member of the Church of Scientology.
 When he was approached by Moxon, he was lured by his promises of a $1 million settlement, so he went for it", said Scott's mother Katherine Tonkin in a statement to the Chicago Tribune.